-- a.
+- A. Requirements for Family Child Care Home providers-Activities - 1.
+FCCH providers must be at least twenty-one (21) years of age.
+Provider shall spend time directly involved in activities that center on the developmental needs, interests and strengths of the children in care. - 2.
+Prior to initial licensure, FCCH provider must show evidence of having successfully completed the following: The focus shall be toward developmentally appropriate and culturally competent practices, incorporating child-centered, child-initiated and provider-guided play activities. - a.
 High school or GED (applicable for all providers initially licensed after the issuance of the 2007 Regulations); - b.
 The Department's Orientation to Family Child Care; - c.
 The Department's approved Pre-Service Training; - d.
-Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done -either in person or online; and - (2) Pediatric first aid (online training is accepted).
+Current certification under the most recent guidelines of the American Heart Association in: - (1) Pediatric Cardiopulmonary Resuscitation (CPR) - (AA) Initial CPR certification must be done in person. - (BB) CPR recertification may be done -either in person or online. - (2) Pediatric First Aid